 Whether you’re launching your MVP, building traction, or scaling operations, OKRs help keep your team focused on what matters most.

-Here are 18 examples across different stages of growth to inspire your own planning:
+Here are 18 OKR examples across different stages of growth to inspire your own planning:

 Early-Stage Startup OKRs